 If you have to study your butt off in college anyways, you might as well make some money off of what you’ve learned!
 Most colleges have a tutoring program where they partner tutors with students.
-If you have a subject that you really excel in (perhaps your major), check out your school’s program.
+If you have a subject that you really excel in (perhaps your college major), check out your school’s program.

 This is what I did during college and I loved it!
 The hours are fairly flexible, you can make great money on nights and weekends, and you can usually get free or discounted food (depending on where you work).
 That 50% discount allowed me to eat a lot of cheap meals in college!
 Plus I was able to make other friends my age who were also waitressing their way through college.

 I wish I had thought to do this in college!
-There are plenty of websites that advertise freelance jobs from writing, to virtual assistant, to graphic design.
+There are plenty of websites that advertise freelance jobs from writing, to being a virtual assistant, to doing graphic design.
 Some are one-time jobs while others are ongoing.
 The great thing about this is you can pick up freelance work when you have time, and take a break when you’re busy with finals, midterms, etc.

 University Book Store Employee

-Working at your university’s book store, or really any on campus job, is a great choice!
+Working at your university’s bookstore, or really any on-campus job, is a great choice!
 Since they’re part of the university, these employers are usually extra sensitive to scheduling around classes.
 It’s an especially great choice if you’re living on campus and don’t have a vehicle.